 Grades in CHM 112 are based on a student's level of mastery of the material presented and must be earned by demonstrating proficiency in the required skills.
 Grades are not negotiable and are NOT determined by what is required by a student's desired degree program.
-The following grading scale will be used:
+All numerical grades are rounded up to the nearest whole number before letter grades are applied.
+The following grading scale will be used with letter grades beginning at the following values: